vuthuyduong/dnabarcoder/README.md

 - To predict a global similarity cut-off at the genus level of the CBSITS dataset for example, use the followig command.
 Note that this action should not be used for a very large dataset as it might take quite sometime to finish.

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -ml 400

+Or:

+../../dnabarcoder.py predict -i CBSITS_classification.fasta -st 0.7 -et 1 -s 0.001 -rank genus -ml 400

 The prediction is saved in the file dnabarcoder/CBSITS.predicted, and the predicted cutoffs are saved in a json format file dnabarcoder/CBSITS.cutoffs.json and a tab delimited format file dnabarcoder/CBSITS.cutoffs.json.txt.
 Note that if the file dnabarcoder/CBSITS.predicted exists, the soft will not recompute the existing predictions, and the new prediction will appended to the file.

 - If we wish to recompute the existing prediction, please use the following command:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400 -redo yes
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -ml 400 -redo yes

 - If we wish the prediction will appended to an existing file with a given prefix such as existingCBSITS for example, please use the following command:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400 -prefix existingCBSITS
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -ml 400 -prefix existingCBSITS

 - To predict local similarity cut-offs at the genus level of the CBSITS dataset for example, use the followig command:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -higherranks family,order,class,phylum -ml 400
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank family,order,class,phylum -ml 400

 - If a similarity matrix is given, then we can use it for the prediction:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -higherranks family,order,class,phylum -ml 400 -sim dnabarcoder/CBSITS.sim
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank family,order,class,phylum -ml 400 -sim dnabarcoder/CBSITS.sim

 - We can also predict the local cutoffs at a given rank individually:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -higherranks family -ml 400
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank family -ml 400

 - or in a given taxa:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -higherranks phylum -ml 400 -taxa Ascomycota
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank phylum -ml 400 -taxa Ascomycota

 - To predict global and local similarity cut-offs for the CBSITS dataset at the species level, we first need to remove sequences of species complexes that are indistinguishable by ITS with 100% similarity score:

-../../dnabarcoder.py remove -i CBSITS.fasta -c CBSITS.current.classification -ranks species -sim dnabarcoder/CBSITS.sim -ml 400 -t 1
+../../dnabarcoder.py remove -i CBSITS.fasta -c CBSITS.current.classification -rank species -sim dnabarcoder/CBSITS.sim -ml 400 -t 1

 Here t is the threshold or similarity cut-off for removing sequences of the same complex.
 The results will be saved in dnabarcoder/CBSITS.species.diff.fasta dna dnabarcoder/CBSITS.similar

 - To predict global similarity cut-off for species identification of the CBSITS dataset:

-../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.diff.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -ranks species -ml 400 -sim dnabarcoder/CBSITS.sim -prefix CBSITS
+../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.diff.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -rank species -ml 400 -sim dnabarcoder/CBSITS.sim -prefix CBSITS

 - To predict local similarity cut-offs for species identification of the CBSITS dataset:

-../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.diff.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -ranks species -higherranks genus,family,order,class,phylum -ml 400 -sim dnabarcoder/CBSITS.sim -prefix CBSITS
+../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.diff.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -rank species -higherrank genus,family,order,class,phylum -ml 400 -sim dnabarcoder/CBSITS.sim -prefix CBSITS

 The prediction and cutoffs will be saved in the files dnabarcoder/filamentousfungalITS.predicted, dnabarcoder/CBSITS.cutoffs.json and dnabarcoder/CBSITS.cutoffs.json.txt.

 - To visualize the global prediction for all ranks, use the following command:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -ranks species,genus,family,order,class
+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -rank species,genus,family,order,class

 The output is given below: